jatinmark/Note-taking-app/README.md

-# Full-Stack Application
+# HD Notes - Simple Note Taking App

-A modern full-stack application built with Vite, React, TypeScript, Node.js, Express, and Supabase (PostgreSQL).
+A simple and elegant note-taking application with Google OAuth authentication, built with React, Node.js, and Supabase.

 ## Project Structure